 Bone marrow transplant.
 In severe cases, the body can’t make enough healthy blood cells.
 Treatment replaces diseased bone marrow cells with healthy cells from a matched donor.

 Sickle cell anemia is a lifelong condition.
 How your child fares depends on the severity of symptoms and other complications.
-Some children can be active and independent.
+Some children have few symptoms.
 Others may need more treatment and supportive care.
 Work closely with your child’s healthcare provider to learn how to help your child.

 A positive outlook helps while supporting your child.
 Counseling can help you and your child deal with any worries or concerns.
 And seek help from family, friends, community resources, or support groups.
 Many hospitals have child life programs to help kids cope with their condition.
 A hospital social worker can also answer questions and refer you to other supportive services, if needed.
 The more you learn about your child’s condition and its treatments, the more in control you may feel.